 predictive checks are contained in

-hBayesDM_OUTPUT$parVals$y_pred.
+hBayesDM_OUTPUT$par_vals$y_pred.
 In a future release, we

 will include a function/command that can conveniently summarize and plot